 At thoughtbot, we have organized many, many design sprints over the years and found that there is no right way to plan one.
 Each client and every problem is different and needs a slightly different approach.

 One of the great things about design sprints is how flexible they can be.
 There are lots of great exercises that as a facilitator you can use to tailor the sprint to the needs of your team.
 Browse our library of exercises to find the perfect one.

 Resources & Glossary

 Over the years we’ve collected and created lots of resources to help out with running or explaining a design sprint.
-We have also collected some jargon terms that others find confusing.

 See all resources

 Miro is a full-featured digital whiteboard, it can be used to run all kinds of design exercises, including design sprints.
 You also use it to build simple prototypes.Try out Miro